Courses

 RUSS 348(F) TUT Altering States: Post-Soviet Paradoxes of Identity and Difference

 Critics and apologists of Soviet-style socialism alike agree that the Soviet ideology was deeply egalitarian.
-Putting aside for a moment the very reasonable doubts about how justified this perception actually was, it is still worth asking, how did people who lived in the world in which differences in rank, class, gender or ethnicity were not supposed to matter, make sense of their postsocialist condition, one in which new forms of difference emerged, and old ones assumed greater prominence?
-And how do these encounters with difference impact current events, such as the war Russia is currently waging on Ukraine, or the persistent tensions between East and West Germans?
+Putting aside for a moment the very reasonable doubts about how justified this perception actually was, it is still worth asking, how did people who lived in the world in which differences in rank, class, gender or ethnicity were not supposed to matter, make sense of their post-socialist condition, one in which new forms of difference emerged, and old ones assumed greater prominence?
+And how do these encounters with difference impact current events, such as Russia's invasion of Ukraine, or the lingering tensions between East and West Germans?
 This tutorial will examine new dilemmas through ethnographic studies and documentary films that aim to capture in real time the process of articulating and grappling with newly discovered divides.
-We will focus especially closely on Russia, but will also read studies on East Germany, Bulgaria, Poland, and Ukraine.
-This course fulfills the DPE requirement by exploring comparatively the ways in which people in different countries made sense of the social, cultural and political heterogeneity of the postsocialist condition. [ more ]
+We will focus especially closely on Ukraine and Russia, but will also read comparative studies, as well as works on East Germany and Georgia.
+This course fulfills the DPE requirement by exploring comparatively the ways in which people in different countries made sense of the social, cultural and political heterogeneity of the post-socialist condition. [ more ]

 RUSS 493(F) HON Senior Thesis: Russian